jasonyang5/jasonyang5.github.io/content/post/longtermism.md

 **Cause A vs Cause B**

 Sub choice 2 is between causes.
-I think causes are impossible to reason between because any unified framework that compares causes will have extremely wide error bands that make the comparison inconclusive.
+I think causes are impossible to reason between because any unified framework that compares causes will have extremely wide error bands that make the comparison inconclusive	.

 Take a classic example - global development aid versus minimizing existential risk.
 Let's use the expected quality adjusted life years framework for both.
 This requires 3 ingredients: the number of people benefitted, the quality of life improvement for those benefitted, and the probability that the intervention works.